dengwanlin/Course-selection-advisor/README.md

 ## 📝 Running the app

-To build the packages, follow these steps:
+To run the app locally, follow these steps:

 ```shell
 # Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)